Publication Date: August 26, 2008

 All cozy protagonists must have an inside link and for Goldy, it’s her husband, a police detective.
 The husband, Tom, isn’t a fan of Goldy’s sleuthing and objects rather strenuously whenever “on screen.”
 His objection could be read as overbearing, except that Goldy is not good at what she’s doing and is frequently hurt.
 She is legitimately someone who will get herself killed and while no one wants it to happen, they seem powerless to stop a woman that sometimes pushes forward into plans without any concept of consequence.

 Goldy is a well fleshed-out character.
 Arch, her son, is an obnoxious little brat and Tom is a ball of nerves whenever we see them.
-Sweet Revenge is the 14th book in the Goldy series and while I haven’t read any of the others, I have to think that she’s a character that Davidson has grown over time.
+Sweet Revenge is the fourteenth book in the Goldy series and while I haven’t read any of the others, I have to think that she’s a character that Davidson has grown over time.
 The author has a fanbase that speaks of a talented writer in a way that Sweet Revenge does not.

 Eagle-eyed readers may note that I really didn’t like Sweet Revenge.
 It was repetitive and poorly plotted and the characters were not compelling nor was the story engaging.
-That said, the novel had a number of 5-star reviews on Amazon and the author has a strong following that speaks to an overall quality that I didn’t witness in the individual work.
+That said, the novel had a number of five-star reviews on Amazon and the author has a strong following that speaks to an overall quality that I didn’t witness in the individual work.
 If you’re looking for a light mystery story, I would suggest giving another book in the series a shot, let me know what you think.

 Read an excerpt and buy Sweet Revenge by Diane Mott Davidson on